tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 together at the tops.

-XII

-Mary Muskrat LEARNS SOMETHING
+<h2 id="ch12"><a href="#ch12"><span>XII</span> Mary Muskrat Learns Something</a></h2>

   If you think you know it all
   You are riding for a fall.
   Use your ears and use your eyes,
   But hold your tongue and you'll be wise.

 Mary Muskrat will tell you that is as true as true can be.

-Jerry knows. she found it out for himself.
-Now she is very careful what he says about other people or what they are doing.
-But she wasn't so careful when his cousin, Paddy the Beaver, was building his house.
-No, Sir, Jerry wasn't so careful then. she thought she knew more about building a house than Paddy did. she was sure of it when she watched Paddy heap up a great pile of mud right in the middle where his room ought to be, and then build a wall of sticks around it. she said as much to Peter Rabbit.
+Mary knows.
+She found it out for herself.
+Now she is very careful what she says about other people or what they are doing.
+But she wasn't so careful when her cousin, Paddy the Beaver, was building her house.
+No, Sir, Mary wasn't so careful then.
+She thought she knew more about building a house than Paddy did.
+She was sure of it when she watched Paddy heap up a great pile of mud right in the middle where her room ought to be, and then build a wall of sticks around it. she said as much to Peter Rabbit.

 Now it is never safe to say anything to Peter Rabbit that you don't care to have others know.
-Peter has a great deal of respect for Jerry Muskrat's opinion on house-building.
-You see, she very much admires Jerry's snug house in the Smiling Pool.
-It really is a very fine house, and Jerry may be excused for being proud of it.
-But that doesn't excuse Jerry for thinking that she knows all there is to know about house-building.
-Of course Peter told every one she met that Paddy the Beaver was making a foolish mistake in building his house, and that Mary Muskrat, who ought to know, said so.
+Peter has a great deal of respect for Mary Muskrat's opinion on house-building.
+You see, he very much admires Mary's snug house in the Smiling Pool.
+It really is a very fine house, and Mary may be excused for being proud of it.
+But that doesn't excuse Mary for thinking that she knows all there is to know about house-building.
+Of course Peter told every one he met that Paddy the Beaver was making a foolish mistake in building her house, and that Mary Muskrat, who ought to know, said so.

 So whenever they got the chance, the little people of the Green Forest